Vidyard supports SAML-Based Single Sign-On (SSO), a secure way to streamline your team’s sign-on and user-creation process.

 Your Vidyard account is used to organize the users that your IdP sends along.
 This includes managing what the roles are within Vidyard, and which permissions each role has within the Vidyard platform.
 However, users cannot be moved between roles in Vidyard – these changes must be made in your IdP.

-Note: Role names in Vidyard must be an exact match to the roles set in your IdP.
-Co-ordinate with your IdP admin to set or make changes to role names.
-This is character and case-sensitive.
+Important: Role names in Vidyard must be an exact match to the roles set in your IdP.
+Coordinate with your IdP admin to set or make changes to role names.
+This is character, case, and space-sensitive.

 To set role permissions:

 CAUTION: We strongly recommend that you set Manage Single Sign-On to OFF for any non-administrator roles.
 This permission has the ability to disable Single Sign-On for your group.